A topic from the subject of Decomposition in Chemistry.

 Biotechnology:

-Enzymes and other catalysts are employed in biotechnology applications such as DNA sequencing and gene therapy.
+Enzymes and other catalysts are employed in biotechnology applications such as DNA sequencing (enzymes cut and manipulate DNA) and gene therapy (enzymes used in gene editing).

 Conclusion:

 Catalysts are indispensable in decomposition reactions, enabling the breakdown of complex molecules at lower temperatures and faster rates.
-Understanding their role is crucial in fields ranging from industrial chemistry to biotechnology.
+Understanding their role is crucial in fields ranging from industrial chemistry to biotechnology and environmental science.

 Experiment: Catalysts and their Role in Decomposition